Zacks Earnings ESP: A Better Way to Find Earnings Surprises for Retail and Wholesale

 Bringing together a positive earnings ESP alongside a Zacks Rank #3 (Hold) or better has helped stocks report a positive earnings surprise 70% of the time.
 Furthermore, by using these parameters, investors have seen 28.3% annual returns on average, according to our 10 year backtest.

 The final step today is to look at a stock that meets our ESP qualifications.
-Dollar Tree (DLTR) earns a #2 (Buy) 21 days from its next quarterly earnings release on March 2, 2022, and its Most Accurate Estimate comes in at $1.80 a share.
+Lowe's (LOW) earns a #2 (Buy) two days from its next quarterly earnings release on February 23, 2022, and its Most Accurate Estimate comes in at $1.83 a share.

-By taking the percentage difference between the $1.80 Most Accurate Estimate and the $1.78 Zacks Consensus Estimate, Dollar Tree has an Earnings ESP of 1.07%.
-Investors should also know that DLTR is just one of a large group of stocks with positive ESPs.
+Lowe's's Earnings ESP sits at 6.81%, which, as explained above, is calculated by taking the percentage difference between the $1.83 Most Accurate Estimate and the Zacks Consensus Estimate of $1.71.
+LOW is also part of a large group of stocks that boast a positive ESP.
 All of these qualifying stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.

 Find Stocks to Buy or Sell Before They're Reported